chvlyl/Survey_3D_DL/README.md

-# A Survey on Graph CNN
+# A Survey on 3D Deep Learning

 * Dataset
 * Paper